usef-kh/fer/README.md

 ### Tuning

-In tuning, we experiment with sever deifferent optimizers, learning scheduler s and run a grid search over all parameters.
+In tuning, we experiment with several deifferent optimizers, learning scheduler s and run a grid search over all parameters.
 Some of our results are shown below.

 Optimizers            |  Schedulers
 :-------------------------:|:-------------------------: